Tinzyl/Predict_Gender_From_Voice_Application/README.md

-# Predict_Gender_From_Voice_Application
+# Predict_Gender_From_Voice_Model
-### This application predicts the gender given a voice.
+### This model predicts the gender given a voice.
 This is a classification problem, hence the SVC and the RandomForestClassifier models were used.
 The metric that was used to determine the performance of the models was the accuracy.
 The dataset was obtained from [Kaggle]('https://www.kaggle.com/primaryobjects/voicegender?select=voice.csv').
 The features of the dataset are the following:
 - meanfreq: mean frequency (in kHz)
 - sd: standard deviation of frequency
 - median: median frequency (in kHz)